wevm/frog/.changeset/tiny-penguins-suffer.md

 "frog": patch
 ---

-Allows `imageOptions` parameter in `Frog` constructor to be an async function and adds `imageAspectRatio` parameter to set a default aspect ratio.
+Added ability for `imageOptions` to return an asynchronous function in the `Frog` constructor.